Empress Sun: Empress

 In 1427, she gave birth to a son.
 As Empress Hu had not given birth to a son, the son of Sun was made crown prince.
 In 1428, the emperor proposed to depose Empress Hu and install Sun as the new empress.
 At first, Sun refused and said that Empress Hu would eventually have a son that would take precedence over her own son.
 However, the emperor insisted and finally, Sun agreed.
 Empress Hu was deposed, and Sun herself, the mother of the crown prince, was promoted to the position of empress (孫皇后 (Sūn húanghòu)).

-The investiture of Empress Sun was a very grand affair.
+The investiture of Empress Sun took place in a grand ceremony.
 Once her formal announcement was made, the palace held congratulatory banquets, one for the emperor and the other for the empress.

 After Sun was invested, she held court in her residence and regularly met with eunuchs and female officials.
 Her official duties included personnel evaluation, approving budgets, and planning royal marriages.
 The emperor's consorts and imperial princesses would make regular visits to her.
-She reported daily to her mother-in-law, Empress Zhang on family affairs.
+She reported daily to her mother-in-law, Empress Dowager Zhang on family affairs.
 She also performed the rites at the ancestral altar.
 On special occasions, she would dine with the emperor at his residence.